luminescent-recliners/pokemon-board-game/_PRESS-RELEASE.md

 # Pokemon Master Trainer #
-  > An online recreation of the popular Pokemon Master Trainer board game that is no longer in production.
+  > An online re-creation of the popular Pokemon Master Trainer board game that is no longer in production.

 ## Summary ##
   To provide the world wide Pokemon fan base with an on-line version of a discontinued game.
 A quick and fun way to pass time with your friends wherever they may be.